nyc-crh/site/content/gallery/albany-evening-journal.md

 - New York state
 questions:
 - How does Dr. Johnson mock Mrs. Cisco?
 How does his language perpetuate harm?
 Do you see racism, misogyny, and/or ableism here?
 How?
 - At this time women do not yet have the franchise - that is, they are not yet able to vote.
-How does this fact combined with what we know about Mrs. Cisco’s struggle for educational justice and this scene illuminate how various forms of discrimination work together?
+How does this fact matter to how you think about Mrs. Cisco’s struggle for educational justice?
 - How would you feel in Mrs. Elizabeth Cisco’s position here?
 What emotions - good or bad, or contradictory - do you think she was experiencing?
 ---